2025–26 ECHL season: Leading goaltenders

+Labor dispute

+The 2025–26 ECHL began with an expired collective bargaining agreement between the Professional Hockey Players' Association and the ECHL.
+On December 19, 2025, the ECHL members of the PHPA voted to authorize a strike action.
+On December 22, the PHPA served notice to the ECHL that the players would strike beginning on December 26.
+A tentative agreement was reached to end the strike on December 27, which was subsequently ratified by the PHPA on December 30.
+Games resumed the same day, with the strike ultimately having postponed a total of 41 games between December 26 and December 29.

 Postseason

 The top four teams in each division at the end of the regular season will advance to the 2026 Kelly Cup playoffs and be seeded one through four based on their end-of-season division ranking.
-Each round is a best-of-7 series with the winner advancing to the next round.
+Each round is a best-of-seven series with the winner advancing to the next round.
 The first two rounds are played between teams in the same division, with the first seed facing the fourth seed and the second seed facing the third seed.
 The winners of each division then play off to determine the winners of each conference.
+Nine of the 16 playoff teams are repeats from the previous season, including Toledo on a 10-season playoff streak.